multiscale/muscle3/docs/source/cache.rst

 time.

 A simple caching component can be found in the ``examples/python`` folder named ``cache.py``.
-This cache can be inserted between to models to cache results from the micro model.
+This cache can be inserted between two models to cache results from the micro model.

 .. literalinclude:: examples/ecac_python.ymmsl